These Republicans want to punish conservative rebels as tensions erupt in the House

 “To use a football analogy, they want to throw a hail mary pass on every play.
 You don’t win ball games that way,” he said.

-This article originally appeared on USA TODAY: House Republicans want to punish conservative rebels as tensions erupt
+This article originally appeared on Louisville Courier Journal: House Republicans want to punish conservative rebels as tensions erupt